ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

 - Connecting and splitting wire connections with push connectors instead of the defunct original din rail terminal.
 - Instead of using the 12mm to 17mm hex adaptor, stack multiple washers on the outside of the wheel until the screw isn't loose.

-In the amended design, measures will be taken to secure future buildability (such as using less specific widely produced electrical components)
+In the amended design, measures will be taken to secure future buildability (such as using simpler widely produced electrical components)

 ## Assembly instructions.